jstncno/mentionify/README.md

 #### **`Mentionify.run()`**

-Runs **Mentionify** using the specified options, which are described below.
+Runs **mentionify.js** using the specified options, which are described below.

 ### Options